Stock events for MicroVision, Inc. (MVIS)

 Ownership

-MicroVision, Inc. has a mixed ownership structure comprising institutional, insider, and retail investors.
-Approximately 23.98% to 27.42% of the company's stock is owned by institutional investors, 1.20% to 9.95% by insiders, and a significant portion, around 62.63% to 74.81%, by public companies and individual investors (retail).
-Major institutional shareholders include Vanguard Group Inc, BlackRock, Inc., and State Street Corp.
-Max Display Enterprises Ltd is the largest individual shareholder.
+MicroVision, Inc. has a mixed ownership structure comprising institutional, retail, and individual investors.
+Approximately 23.98% to 27.66% of the company's stock is owned by institutional investors, 1.20% to 10.01% by insiders, and a significant portion, around 62.33% to 74.81%, by public companies and individual investors (retail investors).
+Major institutional owners include Vanguard Group Inc, BlackRock, Inc., and State Street Corp.
+Notable individual or insider owners include Max Display Enterprises Ltd, James D. Dondero, and Highland Capital Management LP.

 Ask Our Expert AI Analyst